GNOME/nautilus/README.md

-# Nautilus
+# nautilus
 [![Pipeline status](https://gitlab.gnome.org/GNOME/nautilus/badges/master/pipeline.svg)](https://gitlab.gnome.org/GNOME/nautilus/commits/master)

-This is [Nautilus](https://wiki.gnome.org/Apps/Files), the file manager for GNOME.
+This is the project of the [Files](https://wiki.gnome.org/Apps/Files) app, a file browser for GNOME, internally known by its historical name `nautilus`.

 ## Supported version
-Only latest Nautilus version as provided upstream is supported.
+Only latest version of Files as provided upstream is supported.
 Try out the [Flatpak nightly](https://wiki.gnome.org/Apps/Nightly) installation before filling issues to ensure the installation is reproducible and doesn't have downstream changes on it.
 In case you cannot reproduce in the nightly installation, don't hesitate to file an issue in your distribution.
 This is to ensure the issue is well triaged and reaches the proper people.

-## Hacking on Nautilus
+## Hacking on nautilus

-To build the development version of Nautilus and hack on the code see the [general guide](https://wiki.gnome.org/Newcomers/BuildProject) for building GNOME apps with Flatpak and GNOME Builder.
+To build the development version of the Files app and hack on the code see the [general guide](https://wiki.gnome.org/Newcomers/BuildProject) for building GNOME apps with Flatpak and GNOME Builder.